openebs-archive/openebs-docs/docs/prerequisites.md

            └─11187 /sbin/iscsid
 ```

-**Install iSCSI**
+**Install the iSCSI tools**

-If iSCSI is not installed on your host, install open-iscsi package by following below commands.
+If an iSCSI initiator is not installed on your node, install
+`open-iscsi` packages using the following commands.

 ```
 sudo apt-get update